How Do I Shut Off the Water to My House: Step-by-Step Guide

 Key Components of Your Home's Water Connection

-Locating Your Main Water Shut-Off Valve
+Locating Your Main Shut Off Valve

 Knowing where your main water shut-off valve is is key for homeowners.
 It controls water to your whole house.
 Being able to find and use it is important for emergencies or repairs.